ALTHOUGH WE CANNOT REMEMBER TOGETHER, STILL WE CAN REMEMBER

 General John A. Logan’s proclamation for the first Decoration [Memorial] Day, May 1868

-In the year 2021, our nation marks the 30th anniversary of Operation Desert Shield/Desert Storm and the 20th anniversary of the terrorist attacks on 9/11.
-This Memorial Day, we choose to remember the Wisconsinites who were killed in service during that time.
+This year our nation marks the 30th anniversary of Operation Desert Shield/Desert Storm and the 20th anniversary of the terrorist attacks on 9/11.
+This Memorial Day, we especially remember the Wisconsinites who died in service from January 17, 1991 to September 11, 2001.

 The Wisconsin Veterans Museum staff compiled these names with the help of data from the National Archives.